Ein Shemer: British Mandate

 As members of HaShomer HaTzair, the founders sought ways to bring about cooperation and friendly relations with their Arab neighbors, and social contact was slowly made with the farmers of the area.
 Yet during the 1930s and 1940s there were security concerns and tension.
 In 1938 two members of the kibbutz were murdered in an attack by an Arab gang.
 Following World War II kibbutz members took part in the so-called "illegal" immigration of Holocaust survivors to the Land of Israel, which was prohibited under the British Mandate.
 When British soldiers raided neighboring Kibbutz Giv'at Haim in 1945, Ein Shemer members rushed to the defense of that kibbutz and of the right of Jews to immigrate to the Land of Israel.
 In the ensuing combat one member, Elimelech Shtarkman, was killed and several others were wounded.

 In 1942 the British Royal Air Force built RAF Ein Shemer.
 During World War II it "was the largest military airfield in the country and home to seven Royal Air Force (RAF) squadrons and 1,500 RAF personnel."
 Between the autumn of 1943 and June 1945, it was home to 203 Group, RAF's 78 Operational Training Unit (OTU).
 It served as the workplace for as many as 600, mainly Arab, workers.
 This made it, in the opinion of its Commanding Officer, "the largest camp of its sort for civilian labour in the Middle East".

 From the 1940s onward, scores of new members joined the kibbutz, some of them HaShomer HaTzair members from Egypt and the Balkans, which doubled the population of Ein Shemer.
-Others came through the Youth Aliya organization from Europe after the Holocaust and native Israelis also joined through several groups and individually.
-This diverse flow of new members greatly enriched the social character of the kibbutz.
-Ein Shemer gradually stopped absorbing groups; its population since then has increased mainly by absorbing the partners of the second and third generation of members who chose to make the kibbutz their home.
+Others came through the Youth Aliya organization from Europe after the Holocaust and native Israelis joined in groups and individually.

+State of Israel

 Kibbutz Ein Shemer is one of the founders of HaKibbutz HaArtzi, the settlement movement of HaShomer HaTzair, and was one of the first four such kibbutzim (today there are 85 in the movement out of a total of about 265 kibbutzim).
 Among Ein Shemer's members have been prominent personalities in state and movement institutions, including: Zvi Lurie, one of the signers of the Israeli Declaration of Independence; Israel (Kurt) Hertz, one of the leaders of the Histadrut; Ya'kov (Kuba) Riftin, a six-time Knesset member from the Mapam party; and David (Dado) Elazar, a member of the Yugoslavian youth group on Ein Shemer who went on to become commander-in-chief of the Israel Defense Forces.